vitest-dev/vitest/docs/api/vi.md

   To enable mocking timers, you need to call this method.
 It will wrap all further calls to timers (such as `setTimeout`, `setInterval`, `clearTimeout`, `clearInterval`, `nextTick`, `setImmediate`, `clearImmediate`, and `Date`), until [`vi.useRealTimers()`](#vi-userealtimers) is called.

+  Mocking `nextTick` is not supported when running Vitest inside `node:child_process` by using `--no-threads`.
+NodeJS uses `process.nextTick` internally in `node:child_process` and hangs when it is mocked.
+Mocking `nextTick` is supported when running Vitest with `--threads`.

   The implementation is based internally on [`@sinonjs/fake-timers`](https://github.com/sinonjs/fake-timers).

   ::: tip